Welcome to the Wake Orthopaedics Spine Center

 You are here

 If you have neck pain or back pain, or an issue with your spine that is causing discomfort or prolonged pain, you don't have to suffer.
-At the Wake Orthopaedics Spine Center, our fellowship-trained spine surgeons are dedicated solely to comprehensive state of the art spine care.
+At the Wake Orthopaedics Spine Center, our board certified, fellowship-trained spine surgeons are dedicated solely to comprehensive state of the art spine care.
 We are the leading minimally invasive spine surgery center in the Triangle, offering outpatient same-day spine surgery.
 From minimally invasive spine surgery to state of the art reconstructive surgery, the Spine Center is the premier spine choice in Wake County, and beyond.

 We use the most advanced and latest technology to treat a range of conditions, such as:

 - Neck pain

 - Spinal stenosis

 - Spine fractures